michaellmy/GOSH_FHIRworks2020-patient_extract/README.md

-# Patient-Extract - Deployment Guide
+# Patient-Extract
 Entry for the GOSH_FHIRworks2020 hackathon.
+Theme Choice: **2.
+Graphing data from FHIR records**

-A web-app visualizing patient medical data and information graphically through charts and graphs, developed using React.js and Chart.js
+A web-app visualizing patient medical observation data graphically through charts and graphs, developed using React.js and Chart.js

 ## Prerequisites
 1) [npm](https://www.npmjs.com/) installed.

 ## Running the web-app

-First, `git clone` and fill in creadentials for the .NET Core Web API in appsettings.json from [here](https://github.com/greenfrogs/FHIRworks_2020?fbclid=IwAR1jihdcfRBN1821Vu_8rB-YGIo-dFPGEgf_T8nEUnaLTtIQPkrpiNBWCMU) (this version includes caching and removes the need for https), then run the following command to start the dotnet Web API server.
+First, `git clone` the [dotnet Web API](https://github.com/greenfrogs/FHIRworks_2020?fbclid=IwAR1jihdcfRBN1821Vu_8rB-YGIo-dFPGEgf_T8nEUnaLTtIQPkrpiNBWCMU) (this version includes caching and removes the need for https).
+Then, fill in creadentials for the .NET Core Web API in appsettings.json, and run the following command to start the dotnet Web API server.

 ```bash
 dotnet run